Princeton-CDH/remarx/README.md

 ### Closing quote finder app

-The app will not close automatically when its browser window is closed.
+The app will not close automatically when you close the browser window or tab.
-To close the app:
 To close the app:

 1. Type control+c within the terminal where the `remarx-app` command was run